sahilng/codespace/README.md

 # codespace
-A template for a blank codespace
+A blank repository to use as an empty codespace